gaultier/blog/perhaps_rust_needs_defer.md

 }
 ```

-I build it with all the warnings enabled, run it with sanitizers on, and/or in valgrind, all good.
+I build it with all the warnings enabled, run it with sanitizers on, and/or in Valgrind, all good.

 > If we feel fancy (and non-portable), we can even automate the freeing of the memory in C with `__attribute(cleanup)`, like `defer` (ominous sounds).
 But let's not, today.
 Let's focus on the Rust side.